prebid/prebid-server-java/extra/modules/WURFL-devicedetection/README.md

     -DpomFile=<path-to-your-wurfl-api-pom-file>
 ```

-### Activating the WURFL Device Detection Module
+### Activating the WURFL Module

-The WURFL device detection module is disabled by default.
+The WURFL module is disabled by default.
 Building the Prebid Server Java with the default bundle option
 does not include the WURFL module in the server's JAR file.

-To include the WURFL device detection module in the Prebid Server Java bundle, follow these steps:
+To include the WURFL module in the Prebid Server Java bundle, follow these steps:

 1. Uncomment the WURFL Java API dependency in `extra/modules/WURFL-devicedetection/pom.xml`.
 2. Uncomment the WURFL module dependency in `extra/bundle/pom.xml`.